GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 **gmt revert** [ *n*\ \|\ **all** ] [ |SYN_OPT-V| ]

-This command strips off the last *n* layers of the current figure.
+This command strips off the last *n* layers from the current figure.
 Giving *all* wipes the figure completely; however, it still remains the current figure.